-I have worked as a financial advisor, writer, and following the markets for nearly 25 years.
-One of my favorite investments are dividend stocks.
+In nearly the 25 years of following the markets, one of my favorite types of investments are dividend stocks.
+It may not be as “sexy” as some of the other products out there, but I love the feeling when I get a notice that a dividend is being paid.
 Whether you are retired or starting your career, dividend growth stocks are a great thing to add to your investment portfolio.

 Dividend growth stocks attempts to increase its payout in the future.
 Many people like to choose to invest in dividend growth stocks because they are looking to add some income to their portfolio that will grow over time.
 This is opposed to the dividend stocks that pay a flat payout.

 So what is a dividend stock?
 The short answer is that a dividend stock is a share/stock that receives a small payment from the company they own.
 People often use the term “dividend stock” loosely because it can also be an exchange-traded fund (ETF) or real estate investment trust (REIT).
 Payments to the stock owners are typically paid quarterly but can be paid monthly, semi-annually, or annually.
 The amount varies from company to company and can be reduced or increased based on the board of directors for a company.

 |AD - Recover your investment losses!
 Haselkorn & Thibaut, P.A. is a national law firm that specializes in fighting ONLY on behalf of investors.
 With a 95% success rate, let us help you recover your investment losses today.
 Call now 1 888-628-5590 or visit InvestmentFraudLawyers.com to schedule a free consultation and learn how our experience can help you recover your investment losses.
 No recovery, no fee.|